moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Notational Conventions

 This document uses the conventions detailed in ({{?RFC9000, Section 1.3}}) when describing the binary encoding.

+As a quick reference, the following list provides a non normative summary of the parts of RFC9000 syntax that are used in this specification.

+x (L):

+: Indicates that x is L bits long

+x (i):

+: Indicates that x holds an integer value using the variable-length encoding as described in ({{?RFC9000, Section 16}})

+x (..):

+: Indicates that x can be any length including zero bits long.
+Values in this format always end on a byte boundary.

+[x (L)]:

+: Indicates that x is optional and has a length of L

+x (L) ...:

+: Indicates that x is repeated zero or more times and that each instance has a length of L

-This document also defines an additional field type for binary data:
+This document extends the RFC9000 syntax and with the additional field types:

 x (b):

-: Indicates that x consists of a variable length integer (i), followed by that many bytes of binary data (..).
+: Indicates that x consists of a variable length integer encoding as described in ({{?RFC9000, Section 16}}), followed by that many bytes of binary data

+x (Location):

+: Indicates x is a Location structure defined in {{subscribe-locations}}.

+To reduce unnecessary use of bandwidth, variable length integers SHOULD be encoded using the least number of bytes possible to represent the required value.

 # Object Model {#model}